Lisa Marie Presley’s Daughters Still Living With Priscilla Presley

-Lisa Marie Presley’s sexual misconduct claims against her estranged husband Michael Lockwood were under investigation, according to ABC News, but People magazine reported that the authorities in Tennessee have concluded their investigation without laying charges.
+Lisa Marie Presley’s sexual misconduct claims against her estranged husband, Michael Lockwood, were under investigation, according to ABC News, but People magazine reported that the authorities in Tennessee have concluded their investigation without pressing charges.

 “Barring any new potential evidence or information, we have concluded our involvement in this matter.”

-The 49-year-old daughter of Elvis Presley accused Lockwood of alleged child abuse against their eight-year-old twin daughters, Finley and Harper.
+The 49-year-old daughter of Elvis Presley accused Lockwood of alleged child abuse against their 8-year-old twin daughters, Finley and Harper.

 Lisa Marie Presley's ex won't face charges in Tennessee amid sexual misconduct claims: https://t.co/TR13hAATXQ pic.twitter.com/VO6WgnyyXF